MominAL-wawi/Electronics-Store-Project/README.md

 description: 'Product description here',
 rating: 4.5
 }

-📖 User Guide
-For New Users

-Sign Up

-Click "Sign Up" in the Header

-Enter name, email, and password

-Click "Register"

-Log In

-Click "Login" in the Header

-Enter email and password

-Click "Login"

-Browse Products

-From Home, click on any category

-Or go directly to the "Products" page

-Search for Products

-Use the search bar in the Header

-Type product name, category, or brand

-Press Enter or click the search button

-Add to Cart

-Click "Add to Cart" on the product card

-Or go to the product details page and click "Add to Cart"

-Add to Wishlist

-Click the heart icon on the product card

-View favorites by clicking the heart icon in the Header

-Manage Cart

-Click the cart icon in the Header

-Increase or decrease quantity

-Remove products from the cart

-🎨 Customization
-Colors

-Edit src/assets/style.css to change colors:
+\`\`\`

+## 📖 User Guide

+### For New Users

+1. **Registration**

+   - Click "Sign Up" button in the header
+   - Enter name, email, and password
+   - Click "Sign Up" to create account

+2. **Login**

+   - Click "Login" button in the header
+   - Enter email and password
+   - Click "Login" to access your account

+3. **Browse Products (No Login Required)**

+   - From homepage, click any category card
+   - Or navigate directly to "Products" page
+   - View product details by clicking on any product

+4. **Search for Products**

+   - Use search input in the header
+   - Type product name, category, or brand
+   - Press Enter or click search icon

+5. **Add to Cart (Login Required)**

+   - Click "Add to Cart" button on product card
+   - Or go to product details page and select quantity
+   - Cart icon shows number of items

+6. **Add to Favorites (Login Required)**

+   - Click heart icon on product card
+   - View favorites by clicking heart icon in header
+   - Remove from favorites by clicking heart again

+7. **Checkout (Login Required)**

+   - Click cart icon in header
+   - Review items and quantities
+   - Click "Proceed to Checkout"
+   - Fill in shipping information
+   - Complete order

+8. **View Purchase History (Login Required)**
+   - Click "My Purchases" in header dropdown
+   - View all completed orders
+   - See order details, dates, and totals

+## 🎨 Customization

+### Colors

+To change project colors, edit `src/assets/style.css`:

+\`\`\`css
 :root {
 --primary-color: #007bff;
 --secondary-color: #6c757d;